2022 EECS Alumni Honors Dinner

 Eligibility

-• At least 45 units completed at UC Berkeley if admitted as a Freshman.
+• At least 45 units completed at UC Berkeley if admitted as a first year.
 At least 12 units completed at UC Berkeley if admitted as a Junior Transfer.

 • Minimum overall and technical GPA of 3.7